-You are solely responsible for the consequences of traffic offenses and violations, criminal activities, parking violations (including in privately operated parking facilities) that occur in connection with your rental of a Vehicle and you agree to pay all penalties, fines, towing costs and other charges arising from these offenses, activities or violations.
-If, for any reason, we are required or decide to pay on your behalf, you agree to pay and will be charged, for all penalties, fines, towing costs, or other similar charges, as well as any applicable processing fees.
+You are solely responsible for the consequences of traffic offenses and violations, criminal activities, parking violations (including in privately operated parking facilities) that occur in connection with your rental of a Vehicle and you agree to pay, when due, all penalties, fines, towing costs and other charges arising from these offenses, activities or violations.
+If, for any reason, we are required or decide to pay on your behalf, you agree to pay, upon demand, and will be charged for all penalties, fines, towing costs, or other similar charges, as well as any applicable processing fees.

 You also agree to pay all FasTrak charges or similar toll charges incurred in connection with your rental of a Vehicle.
 You will not be assessed any processing fee for these charges.

 1. Settling Claims